Stoke Minster CE Primary Academy

 • Secondary school staff visit pupils prior to them joining their new school.

-• Meetings between Senco and the Senco from the secondary school to pass on information regarding SEN pupils.
+• Meetings between SENCO and the SENCO from the secondary school to pass on information regarding SEN pupils.

 How are the setting's resources allocated and matched to children's/young people's special educational needs?

 The school’s resources enable staff to receive training to support all children in their learning and enables school to purchase specific resources, when required.
-The funding we receive through the National SEND budget is used to provide the facilities to support pupils with SEND through:
+The funding we receive through the Notional SEND budget is used to provide the facilities to support pupils with SEND through:

 • In-class support from teaching assistants and teachers (TAs)